roychon/roychon/README.md

 ### Hi 👋

 I'm Roy, a second year CS student @ [University of Waterloo](https://uwaterloo.ca/about/) and I strive to create solutions to everyday problems.
-I am interested in machine learning and full-stack development. <br><br>
+I am seeking roles in machine learning and full-stack development. <br><br>
 🧰 I recently finished an internship at WSIB where I built POCs using generative AI.

 ### 🧑‍💻 Some of my projects include: